robertchase/spindrift/doc/DAO.md

 ```
 *Your database connection
 might require different parameters.* The `commit` flag setting prevents changes from
-being commited, which is handy for testing or demonstration.
+being committed, which is handy for testing or demonstration.
 The `sync` flag setting enables synchronous interaction with the database, which
 is handy for testing or CLI tools.